 Son Arthur Miner (1900-1943) was born on Oct.
 19, 1900 in Hopwood.
 He married Elsie (?) who had a daughter from an earlier marriage, Matilda.
 The family resided in Philadelphia at 3481 Emerald Street.
 Arthur was employed as a machinist at Cramps Shipyard.
 In July 1943, he received a visit from his aunt Josephine Danser and cousin Elsie (Danser) Roby, who had traveled from their home in Uniontown, Fayette County.
 Sadly, he died at the age of 43 on Dec.
 13, 1943, in Philadelphia.
 No cause of death was disclosed on his official death certificate.
 Burial was in Northwood Cemetery.
 A brief obituary was printed in the Uniontown Morning Herald.

-Son Albert W. "Bert" Miner (1906- ? ) was born in about 1906 in Hopwood, Fayette County.
-He was united in matrimony with Grace Elizabeth Bryant ( ? -1961), daughter of Lilla May Bryant.
-The couple bore the following seven children -- Albert Myron Miner, Lilla Mae Miner, Ruth Josephine Miner, Nancy Jane Miner, Karl William Miner, Edward Stewart Miner and Raymond E. Miner.
-Sometime between 1938 and 1940, the Miners relocated to New Jersey where the family spent the balance of their years.
+Son Albert W. "Bert" Miner (1906-1986) was born on May 22, 1906 in Hopwood, Fayette County.
+Dr. Jacob S. Hackney of Uniontown assisted in the birth.
+By 1925, Albert relocated across the state to Philadelphia and secured work as a knitter.
+In 1925, in the City of Brotherly Love, the 19-year-old Albert was united in matrimony with 17-year-old Grace Elizabeth Bryant (Aug.
+14, 1908-1961), daughter of James H. and Lilla May (Morgan) Bryant of 2148 North Fourth Street.
+Pastor George W. Foster officiated the wedding ceremony.
+News of their marriage license was printed in the Philadelphia Inquirer.
+At the time of marriage, Grace earned a living as a mender.
+The couple proceeded to bear the following seven children -- Albert Myron Miner, Lilla Mae Miner, Ruth Josephine Miner, Nancy Jane Miner, Karl William Miner, Edward Stewart Miner and Raymond E. Miner.
+Sometime between 1938 and 1940, the Miners relocated to New Jersey where the family spent many years of their years.
 Their youngest sons Edward and Raymond were the only known of their offspring to be born in New Jersey.
 The federal census enumeration of 1940 shows Albert and Grace and their brood in Camden, Camden County, with Albert earning a living as a knitter in a hosiery factory.
 That year, Grace's widowed mother lived in the household.
-They moved back to Hopwood and were there in 1950-1951.
+They moved back to Hopwood to make a home with Albert's widowed father and were there in 1950-1951.
+Albert's occupation as shown in the 1950 federal census enumeration was as a knitter in a hosiery mill.
 By 1961, they had relocated back to New Jersey and made a home in Delair, Camden County.
 Sadly, Grace passed away in Delair in July 1961.
 Albert's aunt Josephine (Miner) Danser traveled from her home in West Leisenring, Fayette County to attend the funeral.
 The widowed Albert dwelled in 1962 in Cherry Hill, NJ at the time he received word that his father died.
+Albert survived his bride by a quarter of a century and earned income as a gardener at the Riverton Country Club.
+He made his final residence in Voorhees, NJ.
+He succumbed to the spectre of death in December 1986 at the age of 80.
 One of their daughters, Marie, married (?)
 Kelly and was in Alabama in 1996.

 Great-grandson Thomas Miner wedded Dianne Fogle.